setms/book/docs/software-engineering.md

 The SWEBOK uses the word engineering a lot, but is what it describes actually engineering?
 The year after SWEBOK V3 came out, Mary Shaw argued that what we're doing in software development isn't engineering
 @@Shaw2015.
+Alan Kay recently agreed @@Kay2021.

-Some random data points support that assessment:
+Some random data points further support this assessment:

 - The Standish Group publishes a recurring CHAOS Report.
   The 2020 version states that 19% of IT projects are utter failures, and 50% fail in at least one way @@Standish2020.